Materials-Consortia/OPTIMADE/optimade.rst

   :entry:`trajectories` entries have the properties described in the section `Properties Used by Multiple Entry Types`_ as well as the following properties: `reference_structure`_, `reference_frame`_, `nframes`_ and `available_properties`_.
   Next to this they can optionally have all the fields of the structures entries as well as relationships and database specific fields.

-  The `reference_structure`_ is an example of the kind of structures that are in the trajectory, and it is used to query the trajectory entries in the same way as the structures entries.
+  The `reference_structure`_ is an example of the kind of structures that are in the trajectory.
-  The data belonging to the frames of the trajectory is only returned when this is specifically requested in the :query-param:`response_fields` parameter.
+  It is used to query the trajectory entries in the same way as the structures entries.
-  In this case each property has a dictionary as a value which contains the values of this property and information about which value belongs to which frame.
+  For each property in a trajectory there is a dictionary which contains the values of this property in the trajectory and information about which value belongs to which frame.
   It is possible to request only part of a trajectory and to request only 1 out of every n frames.
   This is described in more detail in the section `Retrieving the trajectory data`_.
-  Queries on individual frames are currently not supported.
+  Queries on individual frames are not supported.

 reference_structure
 ~~~~~~~~~~~~~~~~~~~